scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

         annotation.update(PdfDict(V=val_str))

 This will work especially when the export value of the checkbox is ``Yes``, but doesn't need to be.
-The easiest solution if you designed the form or can use Adobe Acrobat to edit the form is to ensure that the export value of the checkbox is ``Yes`` and the default state of the box is unchecked.
+The easiest solution to edit the form is to ensure that the export value of the checkbox is ``Yes`` and the default state of the box is unchecked.
 The recommendation in the specification is that it be set to ``Yes``.
-However, you may not have the luxury and upon closer inspection of a form where the export value is not set to ``Yes.`` You will see that the ``/V`` and ``/AS`` fields are set to the export value not ``Yes``.
+In the event, the tools to make this change are not available, the ``/V`` and ``/AS`` fields should be set to the export value not ``Yes``.

-If you are using the form not only for automatic filling but also for manual filling you may wish the box to be checked as a default.
-In that case, while the code does work, we feel the the best solution is to delete the ``/V`` as well as the ``/AS``\ field from the dictionary.
-If you do not have Acrobat and can not find the export value, you can discover it by looking at appearance dictionary ``/AP`` and specifically at the ``/N`` field.
-Each annotation has up to 3 appearances in it's appearance dictionary ``/N``, ``/R`` and ``/D``, standing for *normal*, *rollover*, and *down* (§12.5.5).
-The latter two has to do with appearance in interacting with the mouse, the normal appearance has to do with how the form is printed.
-Details on how to generalize the code to an abritry export value can be in our blog :cite:`whblog`.
+If the form is used not only for automatic filling but manual filling, certain checkboxes may be preferable to be checked as a default.
+In that case, while the code does work, the best practice is to delete the ``/V`` as well as the ``/AS``\ field from the dictionary.
+The export value can be discovered by examining the  appearance dictionary ``/AP`` and specifically at the ``/N`` field.
+Each annotation has up
+to 3 appearances in its appearance dictionary: ``/N``, ``/R`` and ``/D``, standing for *normal*, *rollover*, and *down* (§12.5.5).
+The latter two have to do with appearance in interacting with the mouse.
+The normal appearance has to do with how the form is printed.

 According to the PDF specification for checkboxes, the appearance stream ``/AS`` should be set to the same value ``/V``.
 Failure to do so may